-For help negating this risk, read “Balancing Positive & Negative Feedback.”
+For help to negate this risk, read “Balancing Positive & Negative Feedback.”

 If you would like to examine the way you provide feedback, the best option is to talk to your executive coach.
 If you are a CEO or other bona fide executive, now is the time to schedule your first complimentary session

 - Think of a time when you received unnecessarily harsh feedback.
 How did it affect your performance on that task?